RTRichar/SimpleSequenceClassification/README.md

 # SimpleSequenceClassification

-This repo contains commands used for routine classificaiton of metagenetic sequence data.
+This repo contains commands used for routine classification of metagenetic sequence data.
 Starting from raw sequence data, Vsearch semi-global alignment is used to merge, quality filter and annotate reads.
 Python modules are then used to relate sequences to taxonomic annotations based on top-hit alignments, trim taxonomic annotations according to top-hit alignment percent similarity, and summarize all data into a single table.

 ### How To Use